Moving to Thailand from the USA: tips for a smooth relocation in 2026

 When selecting a school, consider factors like curriculum, language offerings, location, and fees.
 Resources like the International Schools Database can assist in comparing options across Thailand.

-Healthcare in Thailand: what every expat needs to know
+Healthcare in Thailand: what American expats need to know

 Thailand has made major strides in healthcare since the 1960s, now offering universal coverage to much of its population.
 The public system includes three main programs: universal healthcare, Social Security, and Civil Servant benefits.
 Public hospitals like Siriraj Hospital deliver affordable care, though long wait times are common.

-That’s why many expats opt for private hospitals – Bumrungrad International in Bangkok is a standout for speed and quality.
-In 2024, Thailand ranked 83rd globally for healthcare meaning access is generally reliable, though service quality varies across facilities.
+That’s why many expats opt for private hospitals Bumrungrad International Hospital in Bangkok is widely recognized for its speed and quality of care and has been ranked among the world’s top 100 hospitals by Newsweek and Statista.
+Healthcare access in Thailand is generally reliable, though service quality can vary across facilities.

 When moving to Thailand from the USA, choosing the right city can significantly impact your experience.
 Some prefer bustling urban centers, while others seek tranquil towns with lower living costs.